 - How did you motivate the students to do their homework, or to prepare for an exam?

 As you can see, these questions are focused on your past experience.
 Employers believe that once you took certain action in situation A, you will most likely act in a similar way in a similar situation in the future.
 What more, asking you these interview questions, they can also verify if you really have some practical experience with doing a job, or not.
 Many people write nice things on a resume.
-However, you can hardly fool anyone, if you can not remember on some work related situation from the past.
+However, you can hardly fool anyone, if you can not remember on some work related situations from the past.

-Situational questions and personality questions
+Situational and personality questions

 Once answering the following questions, do not forget to have the interests of school at the first place, the interest of students at the second place and your own interests just at the third place.